-So first; buy the activation keys either Pro or Home and then begin with the steps below unless you want to run a trial.
+First, purchase the activation keys for either Pro or Home, and then proceed with the steps below, unless you prefer to run a trial.

 Clean Install Windows 10

-4. Click Next, then choose your language, edition and architecture.
-Edition would be the one you have the license key for, eg: Windows 10 Home or Windows 10 Pro.
-There will be 4 options listed though, those with N means (Not with Media Player) suffixed to their names (e.g. Windows 10 Home N) and do not have media-related technologies like Windows Media Player or Camera.
-The cost of the N Editions are the same as the full versions, as the “Media Feature Pack” can be downloaded without charge from Microsoft.
+4. Click Next, then choose your language, edition, and architecture.
+The edition should be the one for which you have a license key, e.g., Windows 10 Home or Windows 10 Pro.
+There will be 4 options listed, though those with “N” mean “Not with Media Player” suffixed to their names (e.g., Windows 10 Home N) and do not have media-related technologies like Windows Media Player or Camera.
+The cost of the N Editions is the same as the full versions, as the “Media Feature Pack” can be downloaded without charge from Microsoft.

-5. Click Next, and then choose the media you will be writing this on.
+5. Click ‘Next,’ and then choose the media on which you will be writing this.

-If you choose the USB Flash option make sure it is formatted and inserted onto your computer, otherwise you will get an error.
-If you want to do this later, you can choose the ISO file option which will create the iso file on your system which you can burn onto a USB or a DVD later.
-Click Next, and wait for it to create the iso file, once it finishes, and if you have chosen the DVD option; then you will need to write this to a disc.
+If you choose the USB Flash option, make sure it is formatted and inserted into your computer; otherwise, you will receive an error.
+If you want to do this later, you can choose the ISO file option, which will create the ISO file on your system.
+You can then burn it onto a USB or DVD later.
+Click ‘Next’ and wait for the ISO file creation.
+Once it finishes, and if you have chosen the DVD option, you will need to write this to a disc.

-You can use imgburn to do this easily, it can be downloaded from http://www.imgburn.com/
+You can use Imgburn to do this easily; it can be downloaded from https://www.imgburn.com/.

-6. After it has been burned, reboot your computer and enter bios (to change the boot order from hard disk to your usb or dvd) which ever option is being used to install Windows 10.
-The bios option and boot order options are displayed on the post screen. (look carefully) when you restart.
+6. After the burning process is complete, reboot your computer and enter the BIOS to change the boot order from the hard disk to either your USB drive or DVD, depending on which installation method you are using for Windows 10.
+The BIOS and boot order options will be displayed on the POST screen; pay close attention when you restart the computer.

-8. The next step will ask you where do you want to install Windows 10; this should be your hard disk.
-You can format it to completely wipe it off and do a clean install by choosing the Format option and then click Next.
+8. The next step will ask you where you want to install Windows 10; this should be on your hard disk.
+You can format it to completely wipe it off and perform a clean installation by selecting the Format option and then clicking Next .

-9. The next steps are pretty easy, next, next and next, you will be asked for your key which you have purchased, which should be entered here to activate it.
+9. The next steps are quite simple: select ‘next’ three times.
+You will then be asked to enter the key you have purchased, which should be entered at this point to activate it.

 Enter your license key and proceed with the next steps on screen.
 If you do not have the key, then skip it but you will be prompted to enter it again, so skip it again.
 Since this will then be a trial version; you do need to activate it in order to use it in future.

-10. During the installation, you will be asked to specific settings, choose Express Settings.
+10. During the installation, you will be asked to select specific settings; choose Express Settings.

-13. Create your account details; your username, password and the hint then click NEXT.
+13. Create your account details: your username, password, and hint.
+Then, click ‘Next.’